 Because of the size and complexity of the problem, this project will take over two decades to solve.
 There are no quick fixes.
 However, Wellingtonians are desperate for solutions.
 I believe we should look at making progress immediately after the Local Body elections, and that we should break this project down into a number of bite-sized chunks.
 It would be impossible to do everything at once, else we would see the whole city and region implode on itself with an impossible to solve gridlock.

-I think we should decide on light rail as the best possible option.
+I think we should decide on light rail as the best possible option as it will mean that the whole Wellington region will be able to benefit from and we will be able to make an immediate impact in reducing congestion.
 Trackless trains are now being seen as a possible solution in some quarters.
 I think this should be examined, however, because of their weight I would think that our Wellington roads would need a lot of rebuilding, and all this would then raise the cost to equal that of light rail.

 If we were to proceed with light rail, I think we should break this down into a number of stages: